marcus-crane/utf9k/content/blog/2022-02-12--plex-tidal-together/index.md

 That basically means nothing to me but whatever.
 The Carter Administration is still on the board of <strike>Square</strike> Block and that can only mean one thing.

 {{< image src="https://s29.q4cdn.com/628966176/files/images/board/blockheads-BOD-jayz.png" >}}
+  An image of Jay-Z from the Square website.
+More specifically, it is a 3D cube being displayed at an angle to the camera.
+Overlaid on the cube is an image of Jay-Z's face.
+This is supposed to be a play on the fact that investors in Block, the company previously known as Square, where employees are known as Blockheads.
+It's stupid.
 {{< /image >}}

 Beautiful.